Subroto-debnath/Fault-Tolerant-at-Combinational-Circuits/README.md

 # Fault-Tolerant-at-Combinational-Circuits
-This Project is the implementation of the Paper "[A new approach to extract features from ECG signals](https://ieeexplore.ieee.org/document/7391944)".
-It shows the simplest solutions of a boolean function and provides which one is best for implementation.

 The Goal of this system is to develop a simulation-based method which is based on maximizing the probability of logical masking when a soft error occurs.
+This Project shows the simplest solutions of a boolean function and provides which one is best for implementation.
 This is done by extracting sub-circuits from an original multi-level circuit and then re-synthesizing each extracted sub-circuit to increase fault masking against a single fault.

 ## Requirements
 * Python 2.7